 No matter how healthy you eat, how much sleep you get, or how often you exercise, if your body is under stress and your stress levels are not well managed, it's impossible to be completely healthy.
-In fact, when stress goes unmanaged, it creates the perfect environment in the body to welcome the onset of disease and diminishes your health and wellness.
+When stress goes unmanaged, it creates the perfect environment in the body to welcome the onset of disease and diminishes your health and wellness.

 To understand how to handle stress, you first need to understand what stress is.
-Stress is a general term and can be defined as your body's way of responding to a demand, either good or bad.
+Stress is defined as your body's response to good or bad demands.
 Stress can be emotional, mental, physical, or nutritional.
 It can also be present without your

 Understanding How Your Body Responds To Stress